Links

 PLACES IN LONDON:

 Amid all the development around King's Cross, Camley Street Natural Park run by the London Wildlife Trust remains an oasis for wildlife and people.
-Individuals and groups are welcome to visit the park and to take part in activities.

 Regent's Park is popular amongst birdwatchers as one of the richest sites in London.
 The habitat includes wildflower grassland, secluded woodland, wetland and reedbeds.